bei-zhou/neutrino-W-boson-and-trident-production/README.md

 If you need any more data files not shown here yet, or if you have any other questions, please feel free to contact me:
     (**Bei Zhou**, beizhousuper@gmail.com).

-Reference papers are https://arxiv.org/abs/1910.08090 and https://arxiv.org/abs/1910.10720 .
+Reference papers are https://arxiv.org/abs/1910.08090 and https://arxiv.org/abs/1910.10720 by Bei Zhou and Prof. John F. Beacom.
 The first paper developpd the theoretical framework and calculated the total cross sections.
 The second paper calculated differential cross sections, d\sigma/d_E, and studied the phenomenological consequences including neutrino absorptions in the Earth and detections in the TeV-PeV observatories including IceCube.

 ## Conventions of the file names